JEFworks-Lab/jefworks-lab.github.io/_posts/2024-03-18-querying-google-scholar-with-rvest.md

 In my opinion, the existence of these papers brings to light a deeper, systemic issue regarding the publish-or-perish pressure that academics may feel, often under time pressure with limited resources, leading some to such dubious use of LLM models.
 As such, the prevelance of research papers containing obviously LLM-generated text may warrant further monitoring as well a deeper reflection by institutions, funding agencies, peer reviewers, and researchers themselves on potential mechanisms for promoting a culture of integrity in scientific publishing and enforcing consequences when such integrity is violated.

+PS: If you do try to run this code too many times, you may encounter a temporary error "Response code 429.
+Google is rate limiting you for making too many requests too quickly."